YasuThompson/SantanderMLOpsDemo/README.md

     - [ ] Kubeflow
     - [ ] Other general storage
 - Model serving
-  - [ ] (Survey) how do you preprocess test data when3 you inference?
+  - [x] (Survey) how do you preprocess test data when you inference?
+    - [x] Lets just use the data pipline for example with Azure ML.
   - [ ] Checking model serving options
     - [ ] MLflow
     - [ ] Kubeflow